That’s why I decided to share this Top 30 + 1 Bonus of the Most Popular WordPress Themes in 2025 ↓

 If you make this mistake, here’s what will happen:

-- You build your WordPress site with the wrong theme (without realizing it)
+- You build your WordPress site on the wrong theme (without knowing it)

 - Oops!
 After several days of work, you change your mind…